Egalitarian Graph Orientations: Acyclic orientations

 (a) $P$ includes a vertex of indegree $k$.

 In this case $x$ is covered by a set of type (ii).

 (b) $P$ does not include a vertex of indegree $k$.

 The degree of the root vertex $r_P$ of $P$ is $k$.
 The assumption that $P$ does not have any vertices of indegree $k$ implies that at least one edge is oriented away from $r_P$.
 If this edge is from $r_P$ to a set gadget, then at least one vertex of the set gadget must have indegree $k$.
 The set corresponding to this set gadget must be included in $\mathcal S^\prime$, so $x$ is covered.
 If the edge oriented away from $r_P$ is directed to another vertex in $P$, then there must be a vertex of indegree $k$ in $P$.
-By the construction of the gadget and the acyclicity property of the orientation, this is a contradiction.
+By the construction of the gadget and the acyclicity property of the orientation, this is a contradiction to the fact that the edge oriented away from $r_P$ is directed into another vertex in $P$.
+Thus in any case, element $x$ is covered.

 Therefore $\mathcal S^\prime$ is a cover.

 For the reverse direction: Let $\mathcal S^\prime$ be the collection of at most $\ell$ sets from $\mathcal S$ that form a cover.
 Take a non-root vertex from each set gadget corresponding to a set in $\mathcal S^\prime$ and orient all edges toward it.
 Each of these gadgets is now $(k-1)$-strippable by Lemma~\ref{set_gadget}.
 Each element $x$ is covered, so stripping the set gadget covering $x$ directs the edge between the set gadget and the element gadget for $x$ away from the element gadget (see the orientation of Figure~\ref{fig:gadget_graph_clarified}).
 The root of the element gadget has degree $k-1$, so each element gadget is $(k-1)$-strippable in $G\backslash X$.
 Consider the set gadgets for the sets not in $\mathcal S^\prime$.
 The roots of these gadgets all have remaining degree $k-1$, because all of the element gadgets have been stripped so these are also $k-1$-strippable.
 This orientation has at most $\ell$ vertices of indegree $k$. \end{proof}